An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Equilibrium of the Networked Sharing Game

 \subsection{Properties of GNE in two special cases}

-We show that the GNE of the proposed energy sharing game \eqref{eq:sharing-game} has nice properties in two special cases: 1) in a large market with a huge number of prosumers; 2) when the GNE happens to be a variational equilibrium.
+We show that the GNE of the proposed energy sharing game \eqref{eq:sharing-game} has nice properties in two special cases: 1) in a large market with price-taking prosumers; 2) when the GNE happens to be a variational equilibrium.
 We use the \emph{social optimum} as a benchmark, which is defined as below.

 \begin{definition} (Social Optimum) A point $\tilde p=(\tilde p_1,\dots,\tilde p_I)$ is a \emph{social optimum} or \emph{socially optimal} if it is the unique optimal solution of the centralized operation problem: \bsq \esq \end{definition}